 Removing unnecessary or distracting elements from the background helps to simplify the photo and really keep your subject the star of the photo.
 And the best part is that you don’t need Lightroom or Photoshop to do this.

-Natural lines and frames can really help to draw the viewer’s eye right to the focal point of your photo.
-Lines can also make your photo more dynamic and interesting.
-Framing your subject with lines makes it really obvious where the viewer should look.
+Leading lines and frames can really help to draw the viewer’s eye right to the focal point of your photo.
+Leading lines can also make your photo more dynamic and interesting.
+And framing your subject with lines makes it really obvious where the viewer should look.

 I am a negative space junkie!
 Negative space is simply leaving lots of space around your subject and keeping that negative space void of any distracting details or elements.
 By keeping lots of negative space around your subject you keep the subject of the photo REALLY obvious.